How to hold your own opera sleepover

 We’re getting tremendously excited about Europe’s first ever opera sleepover, taking place here at the Royal Opera House on Friday 11 May 2012.
 The ballot for tickets has now closed, but if you didn’t manage to secure one, don’t despair!
 Why not hold your own opera sleepover for friends or family?
 Send us photographs of your event (email@example.com) and we’ll post the best ones along with pictures from our own sleepover.

 To help you get started, we’ve put together 10 top tips for holding an operatic sleepover, inspired by some of our favourite works:

 1. Draw up a guest list.
 Inviting former lovers and rivals will ensure everyone’s talking about your party for weeks.
 Follow Violetta’s lead in La traviata, Act II scene 2, where she is confronted with both Baron Douphol and Alfredo.
 If you can get your ex-boyfriends gambling against one another, so much the better.
 Everyone loves a scandal.

 2. Decide what to wear.
 Turning up in disguise is a great way of gatecrashing parties or causing mischief.
-Take inspiration from Don Giovanni Act I, where Ottavio, Anna and Elvira infiltrate a party by wearing masks and Leporello tries to seduce a girl by pretending to be the Don.
+Take inspiration from Don Giovanni Act I, where Ottavio, Anna and Elvira infiltrate a party by wearing masks, or in Act II when Leporello tries to seduce a girl by pretending to be the Don.
 Very shady behaviour!
 You might like to look at our costumes online here for inspiration.